Skip to main content

 4. A checkbox stating Add hacker name to the original report will show under the Search report field.

-5. Select the checkbox to add the hacker to the report.
+5. Select the checkbox to add them to the report.

 Marking a report as duplicate in the inbox